joemull/librarycloud-application-profile/Example_markdown_file.md

 The below is an example of how the current document MODS Application Profile for LibraryCloud could be rendered in markdown (.md) format.
 There's a helpful [cheat sheet for markdown syntax here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-GitHub's version of Markdown is [_GitHub Flavord Markdown (GFM)_](https://github.github.com/gfm/ It allows for tables and other useful display features).
+GitHub's version of Markdown is [_GitHub Flavord Markdown (GFM)_](https://github.github.com/gfm/).
+It allows for tables and other useful display features.

 ---